kseth-official/roguelikedungeoncrawler/README.md

 - The player has a wallet for coin storage.
 - The player may collect coins by walking on to coin tiles.
 - The player may collect small health potions.
+- The player may buy a small health potion for 10 coins.
+- The player may use the small health potion to gain 25 health.
+- The player may dispose a coin.
 - The player may walk around the map using WASD.

 ## *Inspiration*